 Individuals with BED often experience increased difficulty making decisions and trusting their “gut.”
 We must explore this pathway to best understand how a behaviorally-based intervention such as CBT will work for an individual struggling with BED.

-Decision Making and BED
+Decision Making and the BED Brain

-- -When someone without an ED makes a decision, there is a dopamine spike.
+- When someone without an ED makes a decision, there is a dopamine spike.
 This spike of pleasure neurochemical gives the individual a sense of confirmation and suggests that the decision feels good.

-- -For someone with BED there is a weakened pleasure sensation upon making a decision and little to no internal confirmation.
+- For someone with BED there is a weakened pleasure sensation upon making a decision and little to no internal confirmation.

-- -Decision making becomes challenging and frustrating
+- Decision making becomes challenging and frustrating

-- -In spite of this, as demonstrated by the development of strict rituals and rules, an individual with BED has an increased ability to plan and execute tasks.
+- In spite of this, as demonstrated by the development of strict rituals and rules, an individual with BED has an increased ability to plan and execute tasks.